-Access the peak from ID-8 and Troy, Idaho.
-In Troy, turn north onto the Big Meadow Road and then quickly turn left onto the Randall Flat Road.
-Follow this road for 2.0 miles to the Tamarack Road.
-The Tamarack Road climbs up to the top of a ridge in 4.0 miles where you will find a parking area.
+Access the peak from ID-8 in Troy, Idaho.
+In Troy, turn north onto Big Meadow Road and then quickly turn left onto Randall Flat Road.
+Follow this road for 2.0 miles to Tamarack Road.
+Tamarack Road climbs to the top of a ridge in 4.0 miles where you will find a parking area.
 The road may or may not be open past this point.

-When the road is open, it is possible to drive to the summit with a 4WD vehicle, but I recommend hiking the additional 2.2 miles to the summit following the deteriorating Tamarack Road for just under a mile to the narrow Moscow Mountain Road.
+When the road is open, it is possible to drive to the summit with a 4WD vehicle, but I recommend hiking the additional 2.2 miles to the summit, following the deteriorating Tamarack Road for just under a mile to the narrow Moscow Mountain Road.
 Follow this road for 0.6 miles to the East Moscow Mountain Road and turn south.
-The summit is just 0.7 miles ahead.
+The summit is just 0.7 miles away.